zmkarakas/data_science_project_pyspark-plotly/README.md

 # Data science project on 2020(2021) Tokyo Olympics data, using Pyspark and Plotly

 I have used Google Colab to do a rather small data project, based on 2021 Tokyo Olympics dataset I have grabbed from Kaggle.
-To view plotly graphs, simply open the project in the platform by using open in colab button
+To view plotly graphs, simply open the project in the platform by using open in colab button.
+I have added insights in short form as comments in several visualizations.

 Here are visualizations in image form below: